 With the case fitted, all the rear camera controls are still fully accessible and the case comes nowhere near any of them so you won’t be struggling with finger space around the controls.

 On the front you will notice a nice big raised grip area which is nicely padded.
-This is my favourite part of the half case, that coupled with a thumb grip in the hotshoe port (see Top9Rated reviews on it later) really make the X100S easy to hold one handed.
+This is my favourite part of the half case, that coupled with a thumb grip in the hotshoe port (see review later) really make the X100S easy to hold one handed.
 It wasn’t hard to hold before the case was fitted but for my size hands it’s more comfortable with the extra grip on the front.
 The only thing I could criticise is how close the leather case comes to the manual aperture control ring.
 It made it a little more difficult to feel for the aperture ring bit but after a few days use the leather settled backwards a bit, towards the camera body, which made it easier.

 The leather wraps all the way around the side but gives enough clearance around the strap connector to not cause any issues and leaves enough room for the rubber o-rings that come with the Gordy strap (see last photo)